Ladadoos/bf-effect-editor/README.md

 ## License
 This project is open source and available under GNU General Public License v3.0.
 See [LICENSE](./LICENSE) for more information.

+## Disclosure
+EA has not endorsed and does not support this product.